 Wilbur Post Moves to the Country

 One might think that owning a talking horse would be fun.
 It should be fun!
 It wasn't fun.
-Mr. Ed only spoke to his owner, Wilbur Post (Alan Young), an architect who moved to the city with his wife, Carol (Connie Hines), to relax in the fresh air and sunshine at his Connecticut country farm.
+Mr. Ed only spoke to his owner, Wilbur Post (Alan Young), an architect who moved to the city with his wife, Carol (Connie Hines), to relax in the fresh air and sunshine at his California country farm.
 Wilbur was not aware that his country home included a barn, and he certainly was not aware that the barn came with a talking horse!

 A Talking Horse?

 Mr. Ed wasn't the first talking animal in Hollywood.
 Francis the Talking Mule starred in a series of films from 1950 to 1955, and she was also a bit of a chatter box.
 The Francis films were directed by Arthur Lubin, who not-so-coincidentally also directed Mr. Ed.
 Mr. Lubin's secretary introduced him to the idea of creating a television show around the character of a talking horse.

 The actual concept for Mr. Ed actually came from a series of short stories printed in Liberty Magazine.
 The series was called "The Talking Horse" and was written by author Walter R. Brooks.
 Mr. Ed was not the first talking animal for Walter Brooks, either.
 He also had a series of children's books about a character named Freddy the Pig who talked to humans and found ways to help them stay out of trouble in much the same way Mr. Ed helps Wilbur Post.